slatedocs/slate/source/includes/_accepting-payments.md

 ## API E-Wallet Aggregator

-E-Wallet API allows partners to charge and receive payments directly from top e-wallet issuers.
+E-Wallet API allows clients to charge and receive payments directly from top e-wallet issuers.
 With one integration, they are able to get access to all of OY’s available e-wallets and the upcoming e-wallet integrations.

 ### E-Wallet Product Flow